LoopKit/loopdocs/docs/troubleshooting/pump-errors.md

-# Pump Errors
+# Medtronic Pump Errors

-The pumps are used and not under warranty.
+The Medtronic pumps are used and typically not under warranty.
 Use this section at your own risk.
 However, that said, some of the most common pump errors are repairable, or not actually a real problem.

 ## A21 error